 The goal was to use the existing footprint as a starting point and then to carefully de-construct the home to salvage as much of the materials as possible.
 Our clients wanted to maximize the function of this modest sized home (approximately 1700 square feet) by utilizing Sarah Susanka's Not-So-Big-House design strategies.
 Key design considerations included:

 This treasure of a historic home was very well hidden under a run-down facade.
-After demolishing the interior finishes, the bad news – we found many parts of the home needed rebuilding.
+After demolishing the interior finishes, we found many parts of the home needed rebuilding.
 An addition on the back was deemed not structurally sound and thus a new foundation had to be poured and the addition completely rebuilt.
-The good news – we found many treasures that we were able to re-purpose, re-use or just fix up with some good old TLC.
+The good news - we found many treasures that we were able to re-purpose, re-use or just fix up with some good old TLC.

 In the end, this house not only became an iconic example of deep energy remodeling, achieving LEED Platinum certification, it also was a cost-effective strategy for our homeowners over building new.
 The homeowner has added solar panels and worked to achieve Net-Zero status most months of the year.

 We knew we had made the right decision when we removed the asbestos siding and found the amazing sunburst gable trimwork on the exterior.
 Although many of the small pieces needed repair or replacement, the end result is a treasure of workmanship from days past, carried into the future.